MauriceWagner224/Pygame-Platformer/README.md

 ___
 ### Third Step:

-A New Configuration for the project is created by clicking the button labeled `Edit Configuration` at the top-left of the PyCharm Window and then choosing to add a new configuration.
+A New Configuration for the project is created by clicking the button labeled `Edit Configuration` in the top-left corner of the PyCharm Window and then choosing to add a new configuration.

 <a width="50%" height="50%" border="10">![Screenshot 2023-07-11 113509](https://github.com/MauriceWagner224/Pygame-Platformer/assets/79831881/6f88f3be-3141-4b6f-92d7-bead388a4c79)
 </a>